andre-sav/Project-1/README.md

 ![Graph2](/img/spatial.png)

-The spatial working memory score demonstrates a clear correlation as well.
+The spatial working memory scores demonstrate a clear correlation as well.

 According to the data analyzed, no particular genre of game had an outsize correlation with the test outcomes.